 My first introduction to Pisco was years ago when I took up bartending.
 One of the barbacks was from Chile and we often discussed things that were different between the two countries.
 Wine was a common topic and spirits were also discussed.
-After a few weeks Gabriel (Gabe) told me about this very popular drink in Chile called a Pisco Sour.
+After a few weeks, Gabriel (Gabe) told me about this very popular drink in Chile called a Pisco Sour.
 He gave me very detailed instructions on how to make them and even told me what brands of Pisco to buy.
-The one he recommended was Pisco Control Reservado which is an 80 proof Pisco.
+The one he recommended was Pisco Control Reservado, which is an 80 proof Pisco.
 It seemed like a good drink, so I sought out a bottle and luckily found a bottle at the LCBO of all places.

 To make this drink properly, the trick is to get a good frothiness and the only way to do it is using an egg white.
-I personally use raw egg whites at home and powdered egg whites at the bar, which you can order online or from your local health food or cake decorating store.
+I use raw egg whites at home and powdered egg whites at the bar, which you can order online or from your local health food or cake decorating store.
 There are a couple of rules to follow if you use powdered egg whites in your Pisco Sour.
 First, you need to give powdered egg whites a moment to rehydrate, so add a teaspoon or two to a cocktail shaker and then add 3/4 oz of water, stir and let rest while you gather everything else.
 If speed is important, hit it with a stick blender.
-Also, never, ever add the pisco, or any alcohol, directly to the egg white powder, it will turn into some kind of polymer chunk!
+Also, never, ever add the pisco, or any alcohol, directly to the egg white powder, it will turn into some polymer like chunk!
 The juice from the lemon is ok.
 Other than that, egg whites are what make the Pisco Sour, or any sour cocktail for that matter.

 Pisco Sour Recipe

 Combine all ingredients in a shaker with ice.
 Shake vigorously until the drink becomes frothy.
 Strain into a rocks glass with fresh ice.